-To diagnose hemorrhoids, your doctor will rule out other problems and determine how bad your hemorrhoids are.
-After the evaluation, your doctor will help you decide on a treatment plan that’s best for you.
+To diagnose hemorrhoids, your healthcare provider will rule out other problems and determine how bad your hemorrhoids are.
+After the evaluation, your healthcare provider will help you decide on a treatment plan that’s best for you.

-A medical history helps your doctor learn more about your symptoms and overall health.
+A medical history helps your healthcare provider learn more about your symptoms and overall health.
 This often includes questions about your bowel habits and diet.
-You may also be asked how often you exercise and whether you take any medications.
+You may also be asked how often you exercise and whether you take any medicines.
 Be sure to mention if any members of your family have had cancer or polyps of the colon.

 A visual exam is used to view the outer anal skin.